UCC pastors help Colorado-based immigrant facing deportation

 Written by Emily Schappacher August 5, 2013

-The Rev. Anne Dunlap, second from right, and Jeannette Vizguerra, third from right, at last month's vigil at the Immigration Detention Center in Aurora, Colo.
+The Rev. Anne Dunlap, second from right, and Jeanette Vizguerra, third from right, at a vigil at the Immigration Detention Center in Aurora, Colo., last year.

 Update - Aug.
 12: On Aug.
 8, Vizguerra was released from detention and granted a stay of deportation until Jan.
 2014.
 She is currently back home with her family and community.
 She will continue to fight to have her deportaiton case closed.
 According to Dunlap, Vizguerra's case is considered a "low priority" and should be successfully closed.